harveyj/aoc/README.md

 - 2021-09 - rewrote to python
 - 2019-19 - full rewrite, really happy, old one was non-functional and i just mashed an answer out of a spreadsheet.
 - 2019-20 - full rewrite bc code was a mess
+- 2016-23 - partial rewrite/re-solve with more automation and an explanation for how to extract from regs